 As a child, I loved rainbows because they were happy and in the 80s rainbows were very popular.

-I remember my parents got me a small blow-up rainbow with a white cloud at the end of it at a local amusement park one summer and I was filled with joy because I wanted it so badly.
+I remember my parents got me a small blow-up rainbow with a white cloud at the end at a local amusement park one summer and it filled me with joy because I wanted it so badly.

 Rainbows are back again and when I found that up there last week, the minimalist in me couldn’t resist.
 I am keeping this up all the time as a reminder of the week I finished my period.
 This time, other people won’t make me feel bad about my rainbow.

 This is a huge chapter in my life book.
 Normally, women keep these things kinds of things secret, quiet, don’t talk about them.

 Our periods are the reason you are here.

 If it weren’t for a period, no one would be here.